City of Chillán: The Best of its Tourist Attractions

 The Catholic Cathedral, one of the city´s landmarks

-Chillán, a city full of culture and history, is located 413 kilometers south of Santiago, the Chilean capital, in the picturesque Ñuble Region.
-Known as the birthplace of Bernardo O'Higgins, the father of the Chilean nation, Chillán has played a key role in the country's history.
+Chillán, a city rich in culture and history, lies 413 kilometers south of Santiago, the Chilean capital, in the picturesque Ñuble Region.
+Known as the birthplace of Bernardo O’Higgins, the father of the Chilean nation, Chillán has played a pivotal role in the country's past.

 Getting to Chillán, the capital of the Ñuble region, is easy by road or rail.
 From Santiago, you can travel by bus or train, both offering a comfortable and scenic journey through Chile’s agricultural heartland.